The best invisible dog fence

 This does not cause pain but rather only causes a slight tingle to get their attention.

-It’s helpful to mark the boundaries with flags as these flags will serve as a reminder to the pet that they are approaching the boundary.
-After a period of time, they will learn the boundaries and the flags can be removed.
+It’s helpful to mark the boundaries with flags as these flags will remind the pet that they are approaching the boundary.
+After a period of time, they will learn the boundaries, and the flags can be removed.